Sci-Fi Films pre-1920

 short, with stage props

 There is nothing remotely naturalistic here.
-The old scientist sees people popping out of windows on planets and stars, decides to go there, gets some soap and floats up in a bubble, somehow gets confused as the king of a star, gets kicked out, floats back on his umbrella, only to be impaled upon a building’s weather vane.
+The old scientist sees in his telescope people popping out of windows on planets and stars, decides to go there, gets some soap and floats up in a bubble, somehow gets confused for the king of a star, gets kicked out, floats back on his umbrella, only to be impaled upon a building’s weather vane.

 The Moon is just a crescent with a pretty girl laying within it, and the planet Saturn opens up a window to show the old god (presumably) arguing with the scientist.
 Stars are five-pointed star shapes, with windows for pretty girls to look out from.